marcelogaldino/happy/README.md

 After merging your receipt request to done, you can delete a branch from yours.

 You are also free to help this project sending me pull requests and opening issues.

+## 📖 Backstage

+Get inside my studies and notes about this project!

 ## :memo: License